 Jake Pappenheim (aka Kurt von Poppenheim) 1914-2003

-On a prominent wall near the dressing rooms, in a fine portrait of action in Madison Square Garden, his caricature appears with a group of other wrestlers; drawn by sports artist Ted Lewin.
+On a prominent wall near the dressing rooms, in a fine portrait of action in Madison Square Garden, his caricature appears with a group of other wrestlers, drawn by sports artist Ted Lewin.

-In addition to New York and his many appearances in the Pacific Northwest and Western Canada, Kurt also demonstrated impressive wrestling skills in Colorado, New Mexico, Texas, Illinois, Ohio, and Tennessee.
+In addition to New York and his many appearances in the Pacific Northwest and Western Canada, Kurt demonstrated impressive wrestling skills in Colorado, New Mexico, Texas, Illinois, Ohio, and Tennessee.

 In the course of his incredible career, having been named Pacific Northwest Wrestler of the Year—five times—Kurt’s remarkable talent and skill, including his match-winning hold, The Iron Crossbow, earned him 19 Championship Titles.